-The Communities of Learners conceptual framework is designed to provide coherence among curricula, instruction, field experiences, clinical practice, and assessment.
+The conceptual framework is designed to provide coherence among curricula, instruction, field experiences, clinical practice, and assessment.
 At the same time the themes, knowledge base, and outcomes of the framework were developed within a context of institutional, state, and national standards.
-In particular, the conceptual framework aligns with the Millersville University Mission and Strategic plan, the Pennsylvania Department of Education standards, the INTASC standards, the National Board for Professional Teaching Standards, and the NCATE standards.
+In particular, the conceptual framework aligns with the Millersville University Mission and Strategic plan, the Pennsylvania Department of Education standards, the INTASC standards, the National Board for Professional Teaching Standards, and the CAEP standards.